MrWeasel9/Stream-Recommendation-App/README.md

 - For user-specific recommendations, the system selects the top 5 unlistened streams with the highest number of listens from the user's listening history.
 - For surprise recommendations, the system selects 3 unlistened streams added most recently, prioritizing those with the highest number of listens if added on the same day.

-## Scoring
-The scoring for the project is distributed as follows:

-- 40 points for automated tests validating functionality.
-- 50 points for utilizing at least 4 design patterns with proper justification.
-- 10 points for applying principles of Object-Oriented Programming (inheritance, encapsulation, collections, etc.).

 ## Appendix
 The JSON schema for the stream information output is provided below: